satishdotpatel/satishdotpatel.github.io/_posts/2024-01-21-openstack-dr-with-ceph-rbd-mirror.markdown

 ---

 In a previous blog, I have explained how to set up [Ceph RDB Mirror](https://satishdotpatel.github.io/ceph-rbd-mirroring/) for Storage on-way replication.
-In this blog I will set up an openstack cluster and do a real scenario of failover from primary ceph storage to secondary ceph storage.
+In this blog I will set up an openstack cluster and do a real scenario of failover from primary ceph storage to the secondary ceph storage.
 Just mimic disaster recovery where the primary ceph cluster goes down and how to point your all opentack vms to the secondary cluster and bring them up.

 ### Scope